virtualtextilesresearchgroup/Woven-Sketching-Tool/README.md

 This tool was created to support the design and ideation of self-shaping woven fabrics by quickly simulating surface relaxation.
 It can also be used as a design tool for non-textile materials, or simply for exploring the effects of differential shrinkage.

 You'll need an up-to-date version of Rhino.
-To get started, open Woven Sketching v3.3dm, launch Grasshopper and open Woven Sketching v3.gh.
+To get started, open Woven Sketching Demo.3dm, launch Grasshopper and open Woven Sketching Tool.gh.

 Each new design you create must be saved as a pair of .gh and .3dm files.
 (Or, if you prefer, create one .3dm file and many .gh files that reference it, as in the Sample Files folder.)